XYQuadrat/xyquadrat-blog/content/infk-faq/_index.md

 You can also complete your degree in more or less semesters.
 The former is quite common and gives you the opportunity to plan your semesters a bit more flexibly and might make your studies less stressful.
 Note that the degree certificate does not mention the duration of your studies which means that your degree looks equivalent to one done in 6 semesters (maybe just with better grades?).

 Other things to mention:
-- Some take "Introduction to Machine Learning" already in the 4th semester, because for your thesis it is nice to have known that already (more than 80% of thesis have ML in them) and to shovel free your last semester i.e. to do less ECTS and have more time for the thesis.
+- Some take "Introduction to Machine Learning" already in the 4th semester, because for your thesis it is nice to have knowledge of these topics already (according to a dubious source, more than 80% of thesis are somewhat ML-related).
 - Wahlfächer are mostly just replacements for Kernfächer.
 - Seminar spots will be gone quickly after enrollment opens - so doing it in the 6th semester can be a bit risky in the sense that it's problematic if you don't get a spot.